Artistic Director — Charlie Sexton

 Associate Outreach Director – Melinda Crecelius

-Melinda joined Walden Theatre in spring of 2012 and in addition to Outreach she teaches in the Advanced Conservatory classes.
+Melinda joined the company in spring of 2012 and in addition to Outreach she teaches in the Advanced Conservatory classes.
 In 2013 she presented the that year’s Connecting Cultures project at the American Alliance for Theatre and Education Conference and at the Inclusivity and Diversity Conference at Indiana University–Southeast.
-Prior to Walden, she was Education Programs Manager for Kentucky Shakespeare.
+Prior to CTC, she was Education Programs Manager for Kentucky Shakespeare.
 Melinda is an adjunct professor at Indiana University–Southeast and has led workshops at Kenyon College and Mercy Academy.
-For Walden, she directed The Lion, The Witch, and the Wardrobe, 1,001 Nights, Dorina and the Plague, The Baker Goes to War, and co-directed Connecting Cultures/Kentucky 2014 and Connecting Cultures 2013 and 2015.
+For CTC, she directed Cyrano de Bergerac, The Lion, The Witch, and the Wardrobe, 1,001 Nights, Dorina and the Plague, The Baker Goes to War, and co-directed Connecting Cultures/Kentucky 2014 and Connecting Cultures 2013 and 2015.
 Melinda has directed for The Bard’s Town’s Ten-tucky Festival of Ten Minute Plays, Finnigan Productions’ Festival of Funky Fresh Fun, and served in various capacities for Savage Rose Classical Theatre Company, Theatre , Actors Theatre of Louisville, New Jewish Theatre (St. Louis), and Shakespeare Festival St. Louis.
 Melinda holds a B.A. in Dramatic Arts from Centre College and an M.A. in Theatre Education from Fontbonne University (St. Louis).

 Lead Artistic Associate – Hallie Dizdarevic

-Hallie has worked with Walden Theatre since 2006, and joined the team at Blue Apple Players in 2008.
-She teaches Imagination, Studio, and Playmaking in the Conservatory and PreK-12 workshops in the Blue Apple Outreach program.
-This season, Hallie will be directing the fall touring musical, The Boy Who Cried Wolf for the Outreach Department, and A Bright Room Called Day by acclaimed playwright Tony Kushner in the Conservatory.
-Additional Walden Conservatory directing credits include: Kafka’s Metamorphosis, The Beaux’ Stratagem, Harvey, Six Characters in Search of an Author, Connecting Cultures 2013 & 2014, Quilters, A Night of Poe (with the Young Company), and many Summer Academy and Jr. Academy shows.
-Hallie is a proud Walden alumna, and she holds a B.F.A. in Theatre Arts from The University of the Arts in Philadelphia.
+Hallie has worked with Walden Theatre since 2006, and joined the team at Blue Apple Players in 2008, and now with CTC she teaches Imagination, Studio, and Playmaking in the Conservatory and PreK-12 workshops in the Blue Apple Outreach program.
+This season, Hallie will be directing Euripides’ anti-war masterpiece The Trojan Women, and will also be playing the role of Elizabeth Proctor in The Crucible.
+Additional Walden Conservatory directing credits include: A Bright Room Called Day, Kafka’s Metamorphosis, The Beaux’ Stratagem, Harvey, Six Characters in Search of an Author, Connecting Cultures 2013 & 2014, Quilters, A Night of Poe (with the Young Company), and many Summer Academy and Jr. Academy shows.
+Hallie is a proud Walden Theatre alumna, and she holds a B.F.A. in Theatre Arts from The University of the Arts in Philadelphia.

 Associate Artistic Director – Julane Havens

-Julane has directed over 20 productions for Walden Theatre including Camino Real, Anon(ymous), Oresteia, Pericles, and Romeo & Juliet.
-She is on the drama faculty for The Kentucky Center’s Governor’s School for the Arts and an Instructor and Director for Perry-Mansfield’s theatre program in Colorado.
-She played Shelly in the Louisville premiere of Buried Child at Bunbury Theatre, Cecily in The Importance of Being Earnest and Viola in Twelfth Night with Savage Rose Classical Theatre Company, Juliet in Romeo & Juliet with Kentucky Shakespeare, and Sonya in Walden Theatre’s staff production of Uncle Vanya.
-She is proud to have directed the first Walden productions of Henry IV Parts 1 & 2 for the Young American Shakespeare Festival, to have led two arts-immersion trips to Nicaragua with Hand in Hand Ministries, and to have founded the Summer Shakespeare Intensive at the company in 2011.
-She is a proud member of Actors’ Equity Association with a Master of Fine Arts from the University of Missouri, Kansas City/Kansas City Rep.
+Julane has directed over 20 productions for CTC including Camino Real, Anon(ymous), Oresteia, Pericles, and Romeo & Juliet.
+She is the Chair of the Drama program for The Kentucky Center Governor’s School for the Arts and a proud member of Actors’ Equity Association.
+Locally she has been seen as Shelly in the Louisville premiere of Buried Child with Bunbury Theatre; Cecily in The Importance of Being Earnest and Viola in Twelfth Night with Savage Rose Classical Theatre; Juliet in Romeo & Juliet with Kentucky Shakespeare; and Sonya in CTC’s professional company production of Uncle Vanya.
+She is proud to have directed the first Walden Theatre Conservatory productions of Henry IV Parts 1 & 2 for the Young American Shakespeare Festival, to have led two arts-immersion trips to Nicaragua with Hand in Hand Ministries, and to have founded the Summer Shakespeare Intensive at CTC in 2011.
+She earned a Master of Fine Arts from the University of Missouri – Kansas City/ Kansas City Repertory Theatre, and is currently pursuing a Master of Arts in Business Design and Arts Leadership from the Savannah College of Art and Design, where she recently assisted Tony Award winner Sharon Ott on Annie Baker’s Circle Mirror Transformation and The Flick.

 Senior Fellow – Paul Lenzi